 Troubleshoot potential DNS name or endpoint issues

 When connecting to your DB instance, you use a DNS name (endpoint) provided by the Amazon RDS console.
-Be sure that you use the correct endpoint, and that you provide the endpoint in the correct format to the client you use to connect to the DB instance.
+Be sure that you use the correct endpoint, and that you provide the endpoint in the correct format to the client that you use to connect to the DB instance.
 For a list of DB engine connection tutorials that includes instructions on how to find and properly use an endpoint in various client applications, see Getting started with Amazon RDS.

 For example, use nslookup to the DB instance endpoint from an Amazon EC2 instance within the VPC: